n1cholasdavid/AoqiaToothbrushMod/README.md

 -   Brush your teeth to reduce unhappyness (`-10` only twice a day)!
 Toothpaste speeds up this process by `2x`.
 -   If you don't brush your teeth at least once a day, you will accumulate an unhappyness buff every day.

+To visualise the daily effect formula, I have created simple desmos graph: https://www.desmos.com/calculator/g4kaux58kl If you intend to change the exponent value in the Sandbox Options, you should change it in the graph first so you can see how it affects the game.

 ## GitHub Projects

 -   Bug and Feature Tracker: https://github.com/users/aoqia194/projects/5